eeriespace/eeriespace.github.io/_posts/2020-08-13-play-report-astral-travel-rotten-woods.md

 Lana deploys a barrier using her Psychic defence and uses bursts of energy with her Psychic offence to try to drive the spirit back.
-Even if she is doing great for her first combat and her first time in the astral the spirit is very sturdy, the battle prolongs, its now a matter of resilience.
+Even if she is doing great for her first combat and her first time in the astral, the spirit is very sturdy, the battle prolongs, its now a matter of resilience.
 Lana is very badly injured, her barrier wasn't strong enough to stop five attacks (``-18, -28, -21, -30, -11``), but slowly and steadily she scores hit after hit to the